-“ But the Success not corresponded with the Result hoped for ”
+“ But the Success (of cutting the Mad-worm) not corresponded with the Result hoped for ”

 Edict (by Frederick William, King of Prussia, Margrave of Brandenburg) Regarding the Becoming Rabid of the Dogs.
 Published Berlin February 20, 1797.
 (Berlin,) Georg Decker, (1797).
 Folio (13⅝ × 9⅝ in [34.5 × 24.5 cm]).
 Title, 3 unpag. ll. on 2 double leaves.
 With the printed royal signature along with the “L(oco) S(igilli)” mark and counter-signatures by von Blumenthal, Heinitz, Werder, Arnim, Struensee, and Schrötter.
 Uncut.

-Watermarked Large Eagle. – With title vignette and large richly designed opening vignette with eagle (2¾ × 5¼ in [7 × 13.5 cm]). – Apart from single pinheadsmall brown spots on the title impeccable.
+Large Eagle watermark. – With title vignette and large richly designed opening vignette with eagle (2¾ × 5¼ in [7 × 13.5 cm]). – Apart from single tiny pinhead-sized brown spots on the title impeccable.

-“ We thus decided to cancel above-mentioned edict concerning the cutting of the mad-worm of the dogs, as happens by this, and take other precautions by which man and live stock are protected against the bite of rabid dogs and the sad after-effects resulting from such a bite from Our subjects are averted ”.
+“ We thus resolved to cancel above-mentioned edict (of 20 February 1767 – cf. illustration & accompanying text of one such from 1766 for Brunswick-Luneburg in Schlieker 3/10 – ) concerning the cutting of the mad-worm of the dogs, as is effected by this, (as not causal), and take other precautions against by which man and live stock are protected against the bite of rabid dogs and the sad after-effects resulting from such a bite from Our subjects are averted. ”

-Describing in six chapters the three grades of hydrophobia and regulating actions, punishments, and damages, also specialties for medical experiments by physicians, and the treatment of attacked persons:
+Here then describing in six sections the three grades of hydrophobia and regulating actions, punishments, and damages, also specialties for medical experiments by physicians, and the treatment of attacked persons:

-“ The curing of the rabid dogs … is forbidden; except that a physician would like to experiment with this to broaden his knowledge … The moment a person is bitten by a rabid or even just suspicious dog … anyone who is first informed about this shall notify the district physician or surgeon who are already furnished with sufficient instructions in regard of the means of curing … likewise shall happen in view of the animals being the assets of man. ”
+“ The curing of the rabid dogs … is prohibited; except that a physician should like to experiment with this to broaden his knowledge … The moment a person is bitten by a rabid, or even just appearing suspicious, dog … anyone who is first informed about this shall notify the district physician or surgeon who are already furnished with sufficient instructions in regard of the means of curing … likewise shall happen in view of the animals being the assets of man. ”